SSL Client Certificates

 TrustStore Entries

-If no trust store is configured on the environment, it is automatically created when the first certificate is imported.
+If no truststore is configured on the environment, it is automatically created when the first certificate is imported.
 The properties defined below must be configured to specify where the keystore file is to be stored.

-For Stibo Systems SaaS environments, a default TrustStore is automatically configured.
+For Stibo Systems SaaS environments, a default truststore is automatically configured.

-For on-premises environments, review the case-sensitive entries to identify the TrustStore:
+For on-premises environments, review the case-sensitive entries to identify the truststore:

 • SSL.Default.TrustStore.Location